 Our next workshop….

-In July 2020 we will be delivering live online masterclasses to groups of doctors arriving in the UK to practice.
-These sessions will focus on resilience, adaptability, being proactive and optimism and are strongly aligned to practical issues doctors face on starting their practice in the UK.
+In summer 2021 we are delivering live online masterclasses to groups of doctors arriving in the UK to practice.
+These sessions focus on resilience, adaptability, being proactive and optimism and are strongly aligned to practical issues doctors face on starting their practice in the UK.

 What our clients say…